By Dr. Justin Marchegiani

 Cool fact: The parietal cells in the stomach, which produce intrinsic factor (IF), are the same cells that produce hydrochloric acid (HCL).
 This is why the HCL and B12 connection is so common.
 When the parietal cells are injured, it makes sense that everything it produces will no longer be at optimal capacity.

 When there is an absence of HCL in our stomach, our food tends to not digest properly.
-When our food sits in our stomach, it tends to essentially rot, and various organic acids rise off of it.
+When our food sits in our stomach, it tends to essentially rot.
+And then various organic acids rise off of it.
 The maldigestion of these food sources feed various bad bacteria in our gut, and gas is produced as a by-product.
 The next time you feel gassy after eating, you will at least know what’s happening on the inside.